swojtyczka/flexmath-csharp/README.md

 This project was created as a final project for "**Object-oriented programming**" course.

-All comments and the description of this project is in polish language.
+All comments and notes are in polish language.

 ## Zadania